zioCristia/esp-smart-water-heater/README.md

 Esp8266 based pcb to transform your boiler into a smart one and to integrate it into your autonomous home.
 Any possibility of improvement is accepted.

+You can find on Youtube an italian [video tutorial](https://youtu.be/jwHNBpo81dQ) about this project.

 ## Table of contents
 * [General info](#general-info)
 * [Hardware](#hardware)